- About Progeria

 You are the driving force behind our ability to fund research and educate the families, their doctors and the general public.
 With your help we can achieve new heights and envision a better future for children with Progeria.

 PRF relies on its volunteers to help spread the word and raise funds for medical research.
-With the exception of a small staff of five, everyone involved with PRF, including its Board of Directors, Committee members, Corporate Officers, etc. generously give their time, energy and talents to PRF for free so that we can spend less on administrative costs and more on raising awareness and finding a cure for Progeria.
+With the exception of a small staff of eight, everyone involved with PRF, including its Board of Directors, Committee members, Corporate Officers, etc. generously give their time, energy and talents to PRF for free so that we can spend less on administrative costs and more on raising awareness and finding a cure for Progeria.
 Come join our growing team of Miracle Makers and volunteers!

-Here are some ideas for fundraisers:
+Here are some ideas for youth and student fundraisers:

 Please complete the application and send it back by: